-Egypt was a hotbed of heresy where Christological errors flourished, because it was the home of Gnosticism, but also Arianism.
-So it was likely the greatest center of heresy of that age.
+Egypt was a hotbed of heresy where Christological errors flourished because it was the home of Gnosticism and Arianism.
+So it was likely the greatest center of heresy in the history of Christianity.
 No books of the New Testament were written for any church in Egypt, so no city there could claim to be the repository of any original New Testament book.

 Eusebius in the fourth century quotes Caius who wrote (175-200) against the heretic Theodotus and his followers: